paulknewton/pi-tank-watcher/README.md

 You need to enter the channel IDs and API keys in the code before executing it (get these from the ThingSpeak pages).
 Click 'Save & Run' and it should create a new graph.
 If it fails, you will get some debugging output from the MATLAB interpreter.
 Once you are happy with the graph you can add it to a channel and make it public/private.

 ### Python: Numpy, Pandas & Matplotlib
 MATLAB seems like a really powerful framework.
 My old PhD colleagues were all using it.
 But I like open-source tools, and I like tools that fit in with the skills I already have.
-Python has long been a favourite of scientists so I thought I would experiment with the various python libraries to see what I could come up.
+Python has long been a favourite of scientists so I thought I would experiment with the various python libraries to see what I could come up with.

-I wasn't disappointed!
-So I wrote it up in a separate page [here](plot_data.md).
+I was so impressed by the libraries in pythong than I wrote it up in a separate page [here](README.md).

-That's about it.
+That's about it!
 Now you are good to go!
 Check your water levels.
 Use water responsibly.

 ---
 # My experiences so far
 The sensor has been running for some time now (4 months?), so I thought I would record a few experiences and lessons learned:

 * *The Raspberry Pi is great* - I've been a big fan of this small computer for a long time.
 Both for the things you can achieve with it (like this) and the wider picture of how it is trying to engage kids with the wonders of technology.
 I've used Pis for plenty of different things but this is the first time I am hooking it up to a sensor.
 The world of IoT has unleashed tons of boards, interfaces and dongles.
 I know many people will say a simpler platform like the Arduino is better for this kind of basic project (lower power, more robust, cheaper).
 Many might even say a mechanical water-level float is sufficient.
 Maybe they are right.
 All I can say is that for projects like this that interact with the real-world (via GPIO) and do some kind of non-trivial processing (stripping outlier readings, uploading data via REST and even generating some analytics)...well, I find the Pi unbeatable.
 It uses the same tools and programming environment that you find on your desktop - you write once and run anywhere.
 Do not underestimate the importance of a homogeneous toolbox!
 And most of all, this has been great fun...

+* ThingSpeak.com is great - I discovered this platform quite by accident, but I have been really happy with it so far.
+Data logging is as simple as a REST call.
+No complicated interfaces or libraries.
+No problems with availability.
+The standard graphs are great, and you have all the flexibility of MATLAB for producing your own custom graphs and transformations.
+I have only learned some MATLAB basics, so I can't comment more on this framework (although thousands of mathematicians and scientists can't be too wrong).
+For what I needed - and I imagine this would be more than enough for most projects - I think this is a great IoT platform.
+And of course, it is free which isn't too bad!

 * *The HC-SR04 sensor is not so great* - ultrasonic sensors don't come cheaper than this.
 These little sensors open up a world of possibilities for spatial detection with almost no cost.
 My first experiments with these were so positive - I couldn't believe the accuracy and the ease of use.
 Since wiring the sensor up and sticking it in a damp water tank...the results have not been quite so good.
 Readings were perfect for the first few weeks, but started to become increasingly erratic.
 After a few months, the readings are telling me the tank is half-empty when in fact it is full to the brim (confirmed by my bright-green, rain-soaked grass!).
 I assume this is coming from the damp and generally unpleasant conditions of living in a water tank for weeks on end.
 I already changed the sensor once, which immediately returned the sensor readings to their former glory.
 But that didn't last long, and it wasn't long before the readings were degrading again.
 I've tried stripping out outliers during the sensor sampling process (prior to upload) and smoothing the readings a posteriori (in MATLAB, or with the python code in my plot_data.py program).
 This would help if the readings were just noisy - generally accurate readings, but interspersed with some erroneous data - but my experience of the HC-SR04 readings is that they simply degrade to a point where they are unusable.
 I may try to introduce a 'correction' factor in the code, but I don't have a clear view just yet on 'how' the sensor  is failing - is it a linear degradation?.
 I may get a better idea once the summer starts, to see how the false readings change as the water level changes (so far we have had so much rain, the tank is always full!).
 Let's see.